There are many lifestyle choices that affect our bodies. Some of the simplest ways of improving health are;

 Lincolnshire has lots of great opportunities to enjoy being active, but most of us don’t do enough physical activity to benefit our health.
 Being active is really good for your body and mind.

 Activities can be found on the Active Lincolnshire website or on the Activities and events page.
 There are also equipment free workouts for all levels of ability.
-There are also exercise activities specifically for people over the age of 60 run by Vitality.

 Diabetes Prevention Programme